douglas86/ci-project4-restaurant-booking-system/README.md

 This is Part of my Fourth Project at Code Institute.

-This is a simple Restaurant Booking System, were I can book tables based on a date and see the Restaurant Menu and Chef's specials.
+This is a simple Restaurant Booking System, were I can book tables based on a date and time I am also able to see the Restaurant's Menu and Chef's specials.

 ---